pnp/blog/content/post/add-multiple-users-to-a-sharepoint-group-using-single-api-call.md

 ```

 **Notice.** This REST API is not officially documented by Microsoft, so
-it\'s not officially supported to be used externally by partners and
+it's not officially supported to be used externally by partners and
 customers.
 This means that the signature can be changed without further
 notice.